Friday, September 30, 2016

 Summarized from the book Judging Jehovah’s Witnesses by Shawn Francis Peters:

-It was a common sight under the nazi regime for the “custodians of the law to look on half approvingly while youthful gangsters destroyed the fundamentals of liberty under the specious text of patriotism,” wrote an editorial in The Washington Post.
+It was a common sight under the Nazi regime for the “custodians of the law to look on half approvingly while youthful gangsters destroyed the fundamentals of liberty under the specious text of patriotism,” wrote an editorial in The Washington Post.
 However, it continued: “That such tolerance of brutality should be permitted in the near neighborhood of Washington is something to think about.”

 What was the Post talking about?
 On the night of June 14, 1940, 50 rioters in Rockville, Maryland, invaded a Kingdom Hall directly across the street from the Montgomery County Police Headquarters.
 The criminals destroyed chairs, typewriters and records and vandalized the building while two Montgomery County police officers looked on.